qmk/qmk_firmware/docs/feature_tap_dance.md

 };
 ```

-### Example 3: Turn LED lights on then off, one at a time
+### Example 3: Turn LED Lights On Then Off, One at a Time

 ```c
 // on each tap, light up one led, from right to left